silvasch/recurse/README.md

 # recurse

-Recursively iterate through a directory.
+Recursively iterate through the files in a directory.

 ## Installation